We know our patients have questions about COVID-19 vaccines. Find answers here.

 In-home vaccinations are available for anyone in Massachusetts who is unable to get to a vaccine location.
 Visit the state’s website for more information.

 I’m scheduled to receive another vaccine soon.
 Do I need to wait before receiving my COVID-19 vaccine?

-The CDC recommends waiting 14 days after any other non-urgent vaccines (for example, a flu vaccine) to receive your COVID-19 vaccination.
+No, you do not need to wait before receiving other vaccines (for example, a flu vaccine).
 If you have questions about when to schedule your vaccination, please contact your healthcare provider.